yuanqing/figma-plugins/packages/figma-component-utilities/README.md

 Creates a Master Component from the selected layer.
 The selected layer then becomes an Instance of the new Master Component.

-### Duplicate Component
+### Copy Component

 Creates a copy of the selected Master Component.

 ### Replace with Component

-Replaces the selected layers with an Instance of a component in the document.
+Opens a dialog with a list of components in the document.
+Choose a component in the list to replace the selected layers.

 ### Reset Instance Size

-Reset the size of the selected Instances to the size of their respective Master Components.
+Sets the size of the selected Instances to the size of their respective Master Components.

 ## License